Olipear/Portfolio/src/pages/projects/project-1.md

           * Another final things??
         image: /img/products-grid3.jpg
+        subsection: >-
+          * The line drawing of the chair at the top displayed multiple sides of the product, but it took up the entire screen.
+I simply changed the size of this and made the actual configurator center stage.

+          * The widget at the top of the screen showed the chair turn into a sofa, however this was a complete duplication of the configurator towards the end, minus the button overlays.
+Since it was still just a line drawing, it wasn't providing the customer any more information, so it was removed entirely.

+          * Another final things??
     standout: false
   - heading: Research & Discovery phase
     intro: Now I'd fixed some of the more obvious problems I started to look at